Cell damage: Fatty change

 In fatty change, the cell has been damaged and is unable to adequately metabolize fat.
 Small vacuoles of fat accumulate and become dispersed within cytoplasm.
 Mild fatty change may have no effect on cell function; however, more severe fatty change can impair cellular function.
 In the liver, the enlargement of hepatocytes due to fatty change may compress adjacent bile canaliculi, leading to cholestasis.
 Depending on the cause and severity of the lipid accumulation, fatty change is generally reversible.
 Fatty change is also known as fatty degeneration, fatty metamorphosis, or fatty steatosis.

 Irreversible

 Necrosis

 Necrosis is characterised by cytoplasmic swelling, irreversible damage to the plasma membrane, and organelle breakdown leading to cell death.
-The stages of cellular necrosis include pyknosis; clumping of chromosomes and shrinking of the nucleus of the cell, karyorrhexis; fragmentation of the nucleus and break up of the chromatin into unstructured granules, and karyolysis; dissolution of the cell nucleus.
+The stages of cellular necrosis include pyknosis, the clumping of chromosomes and shrinking of the nucleus of the cell; karyorrhexis, the fragmentation of the nucleus and break up of the chromatin into unstructured granules; and karyolysis, the dissolution of the cell nucleus.
 Cytosolic components that leak through the damaged plasma membrane into the extracellular space can incur an inflammatory response.

 There are six types of necrosis: